 22. Move Somewhere Else

 Live in another place.
 Your physical environment has a memory of itself, interlinked with yours.
 Changing your current surroundings will make those dragging memories fade away.
+It can be as easy as choosing from the dozens of moving companies and getting out of town.
 Moving in a different city, or even a different country will push you to completely redesign your life.
 It may be stressful and painful in the beginning.
 But, eventually, it will change.

 23. Flip A Coin